dimitri/pgloader/pgloader.1.md

     Those functions should be defined in the `pgloader.transforms` package.
     This option can appear more than once in the command line.

+To get the maximum amount of debug information, you can use both the `--verbose` and the `--debug` switches at the same time, which is equivalent to saying `--client-min-messages data`.
+Then the log messages will show the data being processed, in the cases where the code has explicit support for it.

 # BATCHES AND RETRY BEHAVIOUR

 To load data to PostgreSQL, pgloader uses the `COPY` streaming protocol.